 Rabkin recalls a different time: When fashion was an informed modernist pursuit that rewarded creativity and innovation.
-While this practice continues, it is being overshadowed by the huge corporate luxury brands, as Rabkin notes, or even worse, co-opted by the big brands.
+The practice is being overshadowed by huge corporate luxury brands, as Rabkin notes, or worse co-opted by big brands.
 This was famously demonstrated recently by the appropriation of one of fashion’s legendary Antwerp Six, Walter Van Beirendonck, by Virgil Abloh, who in turn built his brand codes according to Baudrillard’s simulacra.
 Rabkin was one of the few journalists to call out the appropriation act, which only further highlighted how constrained fashion journalists are today.
 In fact, one very confused journalist wrote in support of Abloh and simply dismissed Van Beirendonck as a colonist.
 So why all the confusion?
 What’s really at play?
 We sat down with Rabkin to better understand the changing landscape of commerce and creativity in fashion.

-Mark Benjamin: How did you get started and become interested fashion?
+Mark Benjamin: How did you become interested in fashion?

 Eugene Rabkin: I first became interested in clothes and looking stylish as a teenager.
 Also, as an immigrant, there is a lot of aspirational consumption that goes on.
 Parallel to that, I was into rock music.
 That led me to industrial music, goth, and synth pop.
 There were two sides to my wardrobe–one was going out to clubs and one was showing the world what’s inside me.